Contractor License Requirements in Minnesota

 How to Verify a Contractor's License in Minnesota

-- Visit the Minnesota Department of Labor and Industry license lookup tool.
+Visit the Minnesota Department of Labor and Industry website to verify any contractor's license before hiring.

 Reciprocity Agreements